astronomy-commons/hipscat-import/docs/guide/index_table.rst

 ===============================================================================

-This page discusses topics around setting up a pipeline to generate a secondary index lookup for a field on an existing hipscat catalog on disk.
+This page discusses topics around setting up a pipeline to generate a secondary index lookup for a field on an existing hats catalog on disk.

 This is useful if you would like to have quick access to rows of your table using a survey-provided unique identifier that is NOT spatially correlated.
 To find